Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-discord-auto-threading-system.md

 ### Find the channel id

-To find the discord channel id, you will need to enable developer mode in discord.
+To find the discord channel id, you must enable developer mode in discord.

 Click your user profile settings by clicking on the gear icon next to your profile.